SafeZone is our mobile app designed to help keep you safe and give you extra peace of mind across campuses in the city.

 - To use the app in all the 'Manchester Alliance' areas, go to the main menu (top left) and select 'SafeZone Alliance.'

 - Complete the form and tap 'Sign Up.'
 You’ll then be prompted to accept some additional terms and you’ll be taken back to the main screen of the app as a user of the SafeZone Alliance.

 - Pressing the map icon (top right) will show all the areas the app covers, where you can raise an alert.
 If you’re outside these zones, the app will still help by providing your GPS location and prompting you to call 999 in the event of an emergency.

-- Only when an individual calls for help is the identity and location of that person shared with the university’s security team.
+- Only when an individual calls for help is the identity and location of that person shared with the University’s Campus Support and Security team.

 Frequently asked questions

 Your location information is only shared when the app is active and when you have either activated an alert or ‘check-in’.
-Your location is only visible when you choose to share it.
-Once you leave campus tracking stops and your location is not available to the University.
+Your location is only visible when you choose to share it, and once you leave campus your location is not available to the University.

 Your location data records are kept for 21 days to ensure that notifications can be sent to people you were near in the period people are symptomatic according to the current scientific advice.
 After this period these records are deleted and no longer available.

 If you contact Campus Support and Security through the SafeZone app, they will use your real-time location data to find you and administer help.

 Your location data recorded in the SafeZone app will not be used for any other purposes.
 We will not use it for any sort of management or student discipline purpose or to check your attendance, nor can we do so according to the contract the University has with CriticalArc, the company responsible for the SafeZone app.